5 SMART HIRING TECHNIQUES USED BY COMPANIES POST COVID-19

 2. Embrace Video Technology

 Before COVID-19 it was unheard of to hire someone without having met them first but now it seems to be standard practice.
-Since March, we have seen companies running panel interviews, presentations and even a four-hour assessment centre over video call.
+Since March 2020, we have seen companies running panel interviews, presentations and even a four-hour assessment centre over video call.
 Businesses are trying to stick to their interview process as much as possible but will tweak this where they can to move forward with a key hire.
 The first stage is usually a phone / video call with the person hiring for the position and second stage is usually a presentation over video call that the candidate pre-prepares.
 One thing we would recommend when choosing video technology is that you use a platform where if you are sharing your screen you can see the faces of all people on the call.
-If the candidate who is presenting cannot see the faces of who they are presenting to then it makes it difficult for them to read your engagement level at different points in the presentation.
+If the candidate who is presenting cannot see the faces of who they are presenting to, then it makes it difficult for them to read your engagement level at different points in the presentation.

 3. Involve More Stakeholders

 As well as embracing technology, another step that companies have taken is to involve more stakeholders in the process from different parts of the business.
-One small positive we have seen is that with everyone working from home and at different times it is easier than ever to get interviews booked in.
+One small positive we have seen is that with more people working from home and at different times it is easier than ever to get interviews booked in.
 We’ve seen businesses introducing additional stages with the person who is leaving the role in order to get a sense of their skill level, meetings with key stakeholders from different teams, additional stages at the end of the interview with the MD / founder and even candidates being interviewed by key external stakeholders from agencies / retailers.

 4. Take Character References